Double Ratchet Algorithm

 In cryptography, the Double Ratchet Algorithm (previously referred to as the Axolotl Ratchet) is a key management algorithm that was developed by Trevor Perrin and Moxie Marlinspike in 2013.
 It can be used as part of a cryptographic protocol to provide end-to-end encryption for instant messaging.
 After an initial key exchange it manages the ongoing renewal and maintenance of short-lived session keys.
 It combines a cryptographic so-called "ratchet" based on the Diffie–Hellman key exchange (DH) and a ratchet based on a key derivation function (KDF), such as a hash function, and is therefore called a double ratchet.

-The algorithm is considered self-healing because under certain conditions it prevents an attacker from accessing the cleartext of future messages after having compromised one of the user's keys.
-New session keys are exchanged after a few rounds of communication.
-This effectively forces the attacker to intercept all communication between the honest parties, since they lose access as soon as a key exchange occurs that is not intercepted.
-This property was later named Future Secrecy, or Post-Compromise Security.

-Etymology

-"Axolotl" was in reference to the salamander's self-healing properties.
-The term "ratchet" in cryptography is used in analogy to a mechanical ratchet.
-In the mechanical sense, a ratchet only allows advancement in one direction; a cryptographic ratchet only allows keys to be generated from the previous key.
-Unlike a circular ratchet, however, each state is unique.

-Origin
+The algorithm provides forward secrecy for messages, and implicit renegotiation of forward keys; properties for which the protocol is named.

+This has been extended as of October 2025 to the Sparse Post Quantum Ratchet (SPQR) with a CRYSTALS-Kyber quantum ratchet to provide post-quantum Forward Secrecy and Post-Compromise Security guarantees in what the Signal authors call a Triple Ratchet.

+History

 The Double Ratchet Algorithm was developed by Trevor Perrin and Moxie Marlinspike (Open Whisper Systems) in 2013 and introduced as part of the Signal Protocol in February 2014.
 The Double Ratchet Algorithm's design is based on the DH ratchet that was introduced by Off-the-Record Messaging (OTR) and combines it with a symmetric-key ratchet modeled after the Silent Circle Instant Messaging Protocol (SCIMP).
 The ratchet was initially named after the critically endangered aquatic salamander axolotl, which has extraordinary self-healing capabilities.
 In March 2016, the developers renamed the Axolotl Ratchet as the Double Ratchet Algorithm to better differentiate between the ratchet and the full protocol, because some had used the name Axolotl when referring to the Signal Protocol.